CaptorAB/openseries/README.md

 These instructions assume that you have a compatible Python version installed on your machine and that you are OK to install this project in a virtual environment.
-If not, feel free to do it your own way.

 The OpenTimeSeries and OpenFrame classes are both subclasses of the [Pydantic BaseModel](https://docs.pydantic.dev/usage/models/).
 Please refer to its documentation for information